frankbharath/rentpal-agreement-service-public/README.md

 ## Tools and Technologies
 - Spring boot - To build restful service.
+- Spring eureka - Agreement registers with eureka for service discovery.
 - Language - Java 11
 - Unit testing - Powermockito(to test private and static method), JUnit 4
 - Database - PostgreSQL(FTS using GIN)